kabomi/blackjack/README.md

 ## Committing

 -  We usually have **two reviewers** per merge request, to share knowledge as wide a possible in our team.
 We encourage pair review sessions too.
--  We plan to have a **pre commit hook**, using`husky`, that runs lint and unit test the project before every commit.
+-  We plan to have a **pre-commit hook**, using`husky`, that runs lint and unit test the project before every commit.